 Glacier surges are quasi-periodic episodes of rapid ice flow that arise from increases in slip-rate at 5 the ice-bed interface.
 The mechanisms that trigger and sustain surges are not well-understood.
-Here, 6 we develop a new model of incipient surge motion for glaciers underlain by sediments to explore how 7 surges may arise from slip instabilities within this thin layer of saturated, deforming subglacial till.
-Our 8 model represents the evolution of internal friction, porosity, and pore water pressure within the sediments 9 as functions of the rate and history of shearing.
-Changes in pore water pressure govern incipient surge 10 motion, with less-permeable till facilitating surging because dilation-driven reductions in pore-water 11 pressure slow the rate at which till tends toward a new steady state, thereby allowing time for the glacier 12 to thin dynamically.
-The reduction of overburden pressure at the bed caused by dynamic thinning of 13 the glacier sustains surge acceleration in our model.
+Here, we 6 develop a new model of incipient surge motion for glaciers underlain by sediments to explore how surges 7 may arise from slip instabilities within this thin layer of saturated, deforming subglacial till.
+Our model 8 represents the evolution of internal friction, porosity, and pore water pressure within the sediments as 9 functions of the rate and history of shearing of the till.
+Changes in pore water pressure govern incipient 10 surge motion, with less-permeable till facilitating surging because dilation-driven reductions in pore-11 water pressure slow the rate at which till tends toward a new steady state, thereby allowing time for the 12 glacier to thin dynamically.
+The reduction of overburden pressure at the bed caused by dynamic thinning 13 of the glacier sustains surge motion in our model.
 The need for changes in both the hydromechanical 14 properties of the till and thickness of the glacier creates restrictive conditions for surge motion that are 15 consistent with the rarity of surge-type glaciers and their geographic clustering.
 16